nottrobin/robinwinslow.uk/_posts/2016-06-23-fix-docker-networking-dns.md

 Fortunately it's easy to test Docker's DNS.

-First, check that basic internet connectivity is working by pinging Google public DNS server.
+First, check that basic internet connectivity is working by pinging a public IP address.
 It should succeed, giving you output similar to this:

 ``` bash
 $ docker run alpine ping -c 1 192.203.230.10  # Ping a London-based NASA root nameserver